Azure/FTALive-Sessions/content/ai/azure-openai/en/readme.md

  Azure OpenAI provides access to different OpenAI models, which are grouped by family and capability.
 Familys are associated with the intended task of the model.
 Current models include:
  * GPT-3.
 A series of models that can interpret and generate natural language.
  * Codex.
 A series of models that interpret and generate code, including translating natural language into code.
  * Embeddings.
-A series of models that can use embeddedings, which are information-dense representations of the semantic meaning of a piece of text.
+A series of models that can use embeddings, which are information-dense representations of the semantic meaning of a piece of text.
 Embeddings are a special format of data representation that can be easily utilized by machine learning models and algorithms.

 [Detailed information on models and capability](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability)